Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 Insider: A peak into Nordic living

 This blueberry pie has a nice crumbly crust and a cookie-dough like crumble on the top and ooey-gooey blueberries like blueberry jam in the middle.

 This is not the same as mustikkakukko (blueberry rooster) or rättänä (no translation, don’t you just love the Finnish names!!).
 The key differences are that those are made with a rye crust underneath and on the top hiding the blueberries like a treasure, and the traditional mustikkapiirakka (blueberry pie) is made with wheat flours, and the blueberries remain revealed on top of the pie.
-Everyone in the entire country of Finland has their own family recipe and the idea and personal preference of the perfect blueberry pie.

 More Finnish recipes